ymadoff/ryba/hadoop/hdfs_nn/install.coffee.md

         backup: true
       .then next

+## Include/Exclude

+The "dfs.hosts" property specifies the file that contains a list of hosts that are permitted to connect to the namenode.
+The full pathname of the file must be specified.
+If the value is empty, all hosts are permitted.

+The "dfs.hosts.exclude" property specifies the file that contains a list of hosts that are not permitted to connect to the namenode.
+The full pathname of the file must be specified.
+If the value is empty, no hosts are excluded.

+    module.exports.push name: 'HDFS NN # Include/Exclude', handler: (ctx, next) ->
+      {hdfs} = ctx.config.ryba
+      ctx
+      .write
+        content: "#{hdfs.include.join '\n'}"
+        destination: "#{hdfs.site['dfs.hosts']}"
+        eof: true
+        backup: true
+      .write
+        content: "#{hdfs.exclude.join '\n'}"
+        destination: "#{hdfs.site['dfs.hosts.exclude']}"
+        eof: true
+        backup: true
+      .then next

 ## Slaves

-The conf/slaves file should contain the hostname of every machine in the cluster which should start TaskTracker and DataNode daemons.
+The slaves file should contain the hostname of every machine in the cluster which should start TaskTracker and DataNode daemons.

+Helper scripts (described below) use this file in "/etc/hadoop/conf/slaves" to run commands on many hosts at once.
+In order to use this functionality, ssh trusts (via either passphraseless ssh or some other means, such as Kerberos) must be established for the accounts used to run Hadoop.

     module.exports.push name: 'HDFS NN # Slaves', handler: (ctx, next) -> {hadoop_conf_dir} = ctx.config.ryba